In every project team, all employees are stakeholders.

 You’ve probably noticed a common theme for building successful project teams!
 The main takeaway is understanding how the project aligns with a company’s overall objectives, planning and monitoring, and fostering collaboration and open communication.

-So while it’s clear that different project team members have overlapping duties (think: PMs and BAs), their perspectives and project contributions are (and should be) different.
+So, while it’s clear that different project team members have overlapping duties (think PMs and BAs), their perspectives and project contributions are (and should be) different.

-Overall, those “discoveries” can help us make better decisions during the initial planning phase and mitigate friction and communication barriers throughout the project.
+Those “discoveries” can help us make better decisions during the initial planning phase and mitigate friction and communication barriers throughout the project.
 Who knows, maybe all of that could even help improve delivery times (looking at you-agile teams), more efficient prioritization, save money, and… more?

 How do you help reduce project failure rates at your company?
 Comment below!